red5pro/streaming-html5/src/page/test/subscribeSharedObject/README.md

 **Please refer to the [Basic Subscriber Documentation](../subscribe/README.md) and [Basic Publisher Documentation](../publisher/README.md) to learn more about the basic setup.**

+> This example demonstrates how to reuse the underlying client connection for a Publisher to establish a SharedObject communication channel.
+It is possible to use Shared Objects without having a Publisher; please refer to [../sharedObject/README.md](../sharedObject/README.md) for more information.

 ## Example Code
 - **[index.html](index.html)**
 - **[index.js](index.js)**